 - After activating your replacement card or updating your card certificates, you must connect your computer from a GSA office directly to the GSA network and reboot your computer before gaining Virtual Private Network (VPN) remote access.
 Your new or updated card will not work with VPN unless you do this.

 - If you use your Access Card to log on to a GSA IT application, you may continue to use your current Access Card to log on to the application while your replacement card is produced.
-However, after you pick-up and activate your replacement card, it may take from 30 minutes to 2.5 hours before you can log on to the application with your new GSA Access Card.
-Similarly, it may take 30 minutes to 2.5 hours before you can log on to the application with your GSA Access Card after you’ve updated your card certificates.
+However, after you pick-up and activate your replacement card, it may take up to one hour before you can log on to the application with your new GSA Access Card.
+Similarly, it may take up to one hour before you can log on to the application with your GSA Access Card after you’ve updated your card certificates.